Anticipated closing costs

-There are certain standard expenses related to closing the sale of a house.
-These fees are commonly divided between the buyer and seller, as spelled out in the sales contract.
-Many are universal, but there are nuances to each, so you'll want a real estate expert in Florida to help guide you through the deal.
+There are certain typical expenses accompanying closing the sale of a house.
+These fees are often split between the buyer and seller, as spelled out in the sales contract.
+Many are universal, but there are nuances to each, so you'll want a real estate expert in Florida to help show you through the process.

 • Points (optional)